How Long Must Employers Keep Medical and Exposure Records A Legal Overview

 • Loss of trust and poor legal standing

-In one notable OSHA audit, over 700 cases of recordkeeping failures were found at a single employer when reviewing medical files.
+In one OSHA audit, over 700 cases of recordkeeping failures were found at a single employer. when reviewing medical files.
 This included missing exposure records that were supposed to be kept for 30 years.

 Best Practices for Employers